Observability (Prometheus, Grafana, Loki, Tempo)

 Because different municipalities will use different DNS and domains, the documentation stays generic:

-- Update the Grafana ingress host(s) to match your environment
+- update the Grafana ingress host(s) to match your environment

 Example (conceptual):